 Promotional Products: They Do Work

 Promotional products are not just about the customer receiving a free item.
-They also influence other people in their networks which can give your business the social lift needed to put your company on top of competitors.
+They also influence other people in their networks, giving your business the social lift needed to put your company on top of competitors.

-This is why promotional products and giveaways have been rising rapidly through the years, even though there are many other successful different marketing methods.
+This is why promotional products and giveaways have risen rapidly through the years despite many other successful marketing methods.

 1. This is a great article!
 I definitely agree that promotional products can help you get your brand into the hands of more people, especially when you’re trying to build awareness for your business.